 In this article we have collected the best adjustable height dual monitor stands.
 Since why not go right away with a solution that can be customized to your needs.

 1. AmazonBasics – Adjustable height dual monitor stand

-- Dual side-by-side monitor arm adjusts effortlessly for easy use; easy viewing no need to toggle between applications
+- Side-by-side monitors promote easy viewing; no need to toggle between applications

-- Arms extend and retract, tilt to change reading angles, and rotate from landscape to portrait mode; tilt range 70° back and 5° forward
+- Adjusts easily; arms extend and retract, tilt (70 degrees back to 5 degrees forward) for an ergonomic reading angle, and rotate from landscape to portrait mode

 Amazon Basics Adjustable height dual monitor stand works with nearly all LCD monitors up to 27 inches and supports several configurations.
 Based on the discussion in Amazon, people have managed to install larger screens than 27 inches to the adjustable height dual monitor stand.
 The largest screen according to the discussion being 40 inches.
 However, most of the larger screens that the users have installed have ranged somewhere between 32 and 34 inches.